pixelspark/poly/README.md

 - [poly-bias](./poly-bias): Crate for biasing LLM output to e.g. JSON following a schema
 - [poly-ui](./poly-ui): Simple desktop UI for local LLMs

-Applications looking to integrate Poly's capabilities should depend on `poly-backend`.
+Applications that want to employ Poly's functionality should use the HTTP REST API exposed by `poly-server`.
+Rust applications looking to integrate Poly's capabilities could also depend on `poly-backend` directly.

 ```mermaid
 flowchart TD